ethersphere/SWIPs/SWIPs/swip-suggest-by-address-gap.md

 An address space gap is defined as a set of addresses in which the current node doesn't have a connected peer.

 ## Motivation
-Improve the suggested peer algorithm, trying to covering a bigger part of the address space and allowing the node to be more efficient when searching nearest peer to a certain address.
+Improve the suggested peer algorithm, trying to cover a bigger part of the address space and allowing the node to be more efficient when searching nearest peer to a certain address.

 ## Specification